sumat2006/ALL_mocap/fastapi_docker_webapp/README.md

 | TTS | vachanatts | - |
 | Hand-Sign | Our model | - |

-*all of the model will be kept in app/asset/model.
+*all of the model will be kept in app/asset/model as a folder e.g. KhanoThom-1B.
 Template can be found in app/static/index.html and css, javascript is there also.*